markdessain/knowledge/docs/interviews/engineer.md

 ### Java

 > What is the latest version of Java?
+(As of February 2021)

 - Java 11 for Long Term Support - September 2018
 - Java 15 - September 2020